 The Board recognises that the long-term success of the Company is reliant upon the efforts of all stakeholders.

-The Arecor team is key to the business and regular meetings are held to ensure that all staff are aware of the direction of the business, key milestones and progress to date.
-Communication with employees includes Company-wide meetings and Meet-the-Board sessions with the Directors.
+The Arecor team is key to the business and regular company-wide meetings ensure that all staff are aware of the direction of the business, upcoming milestones and progress against business objectives.

-The Group draws upon a range of different resources and relationships to drive the business forward.
-The focus on pharmaceutical products means working collaboratively in a matrix organisation and as part of cross functional teams.
+The Group draws upon a range of different resources and relationships which includes working collaboratively in cross functional teams.

-External relationships reflect our business objective of building and maintaining a network of pharma industry partners, academia, key opinion leaders, clinicians, and regulators.
-These relationships are valued and underpinned by processes and systems to ensure that there is appropriate oversight and engagement.
+External relationships reflect our business objective of building and maintaining a network of relationships with pharma industry partners, academia, key opinion leaders, clinicians, and regulators.
+These relationships are underpinned by processes and systems to ensure that there is appropriate oversight and engagement.

 Embed effective risk management, considering both opportunities and threats, throughout the organisation